-Dr. Tappoo says over 3 years in conjunction with the Ministry of Health, over 6000 patients have received medical treatment free of charge.
+Dr. Tappoo says over 7 years in conjunction with the Ministry of Health, over 26,029 patients have received medical treatment free of charge.

-She says Sai Prema Foundations Be A Hero Blood drive across towns and city’s of Fiji is the highest blood collector for the Fiji National Blood service for the past 3 years collecting over 4000 units of blood.
+She says Sai Prema Foundations Be A Hero Blood drive across towns and city’s of Fiji is the highest blood collector for the Fiji National Blood service for the past 7 years collecting over 4,375 units of blood.

 She says the foundation has also initiated a Children of God Project, to look after specific needs of orphan children.

-She says the foundation has also initiated the children of God project that looks after the specific needs of orphans.
+She says the Foundation has also initiated the Children of God project that looks after the specific needs of orphans.

 Previous Minister for Health Dr Ifereimi Waqainabete said Sai Prema Foundation has partnered with the Ministry of Health to serve rural villages and see up to 100 people per month.